adaptyteam/adapty-docs/versioned_docs/version-2.0/getting-started-with-server-side-api.md

 ---
 import Details from '@site/src/components/Details';
 import CreateProfileRequestExample from './reusable/api-create-profile-example_request.md';
+import Response from './reusable/api-responses.md';
-import ResponseExample from './reusable/api-responses.md';
+import ResponseExample from './reusable/responseExample.md';
+import ProfileRequest from './reusable/ProfileRequest.md';
 import ProfileObject from './reusable/ProfileObject.md';
-import CustomerAccessLevel from './reusable/CustomerAccessLevel.md';
+import AccessLevel from './reusable/AccessLevel.md';
 import GrantAccessLevelRequestExample from './reusable/GrantAccessLevelRequestExample.md';
+import Purchase from './reusable/Purchase.md';
+import Subscription from './reusable/Subscription.md';

 Adapty's API lets you access and modify your Adapty data programmatically.
 We also support [webhooks](webhook), where we notify your server of events as they happen.